-From Jennifer on February 5th, 2010 in Green Remodeling
+From Dean Dowd on February 05, 2010 in Green Remodeling

 What if you could remodel your home using only the materials you remove?
 One couple, with the help of their 35-year-old home’s original architectural firm, did just that.
 With only some new materials used in the renovation, all of the removed supplies were reintroduced to the home.

 The house, originally a vacation home on Long Island, changed hands over the years.
 The most recent owners decided a renovation was in order to give them more room for their family.
 So, they expanded the existing kitchen and dining room, up-scaled the bedrooms and refinished the floors, walls and countertops.
 Since the integrity of the homes original construction was of the utmost importance to the new owners, they looked to the design-architect firm for ideas.
 New York-based Bates Masi + Architects realized that they could give the owners what they wanted by reusing materials.